 Dinesh read my post on BUD and had some questions that deserve a deeper look on my part.
 His biggest concern is that debt is rising faster than sales and EPS, and that the business has been buying back its own stock for ten years - which raises the issue of whether it's been undervalued all that time, or if managment has been playing a game with our money.

 First let's take at his email, and then I'll post my response to his research at the end.

 I am regular reader of your Blog and am thankful and grateful for sharing your knowledge so generously with all.

 I have a question.
 I am trying to understand if BUD is YUMMMMy or MMMM.

-From tables it is clear that company's Long Term Debt is growing at higher rate than Sales and Net Income.
+You mentioned BUD is good buy.
+Supposedly Warren Buffet also bought.
+However I have some doubts.
+Could you please explain.
+I checked 10 years summary on MSN.From tables it is clear that company's Long Term Debt is growing at higher rate than Sales and Net Income.
 EPS is growing but at the same time number of shares outstanding is reducing.